brianc/node-pg-copy-streams/README.md

 ### version 7.0.0 - published 2025-05-27

 No new feature.
 This is a maintenance release.
-The major version was decided because the 'obuf' dependency was internalized and slightly modified to pass prettier, pass eslint and replace deprecated `new Buffer(.)' calls by `Buffer.alloc(.)` which while not beeing a revolution, is worth a major version after (previous version was 2 years ago)
+The major version was decided because the 'obuf' dependency was internalized and slightly modified to pass prettier, pass eslint and replace deprecated `new Buffer(.)` calls by `Buffer.alloc(.)` which while not beeing a revolution, is worth a major version after (previous version was 2 years ago)

 - "Forked" the obuf project into the repo in order to keep maintain it internally after no response from the maintainer https://github.com/indutny/offset-buffer - License MIT - By Fedor Indutny, 2015